 - Study a programme that’s been developed in conjunction with industry experts.
 Our modules are created with input from Deloitte UK, Airbus, BT, and Rolls-Royce, which allows you to explore and study real-life issues relevant to industry.

 - Access to our dedicated Cyber Security Centre, which features computer security and forensics laboratories, will give you the opportunity to work in industry standard facilities and allow you to develop and enhance your skills in digital forensics.

 - You’ll be taught by expert academics from our Cyber Security Centre and Software Technology Research Laboratory, many of whom are recognised leaders in the cyber security domain.

-- Tailor your learning to your area of interest and select modules from Artificial Intelligence, Cyber Security, Cyber Technology, Digital Forensics and Software Engineering, allowing you to specialise in the areas of the course you are most interested in.
+- Tailor your learning to your area of interest and select modules from Artificial Intelligence, Cyber Security and Software Engineering, allowing you to specialise in the areas you are most interested in.

 - We help our graduates to be prepared for roles such as consultancy, software houses or project management within organisations that are cyber security specialists.
 This includes areas such as law enforcement, government, commercial IT departments and security consultancies.

 The emerging field of Artificial Intelligence (AI) has created a demand for experts with an understanding of AI and its security implications.
 The AI pathway therefore focuses on the AI must-have tools and capabilities for the future in a fully interconnected smart world.
 You will gain an understanding of advanced topics, such as Machine Learning and Computer Vision, and development tools, such as facial recognition, and become equipped for a career in artificial intelligence.